-4. APPROACH TO EXISTING RECREATION FACILITIES AND SITES
+4. FUTURE DISPOSITION OF RECREATION FACILITIES AND SITES

-As stated in Section 4.1, the Proposed Action includes the removal of existing recreation sites and facilities within the FERC Project Boundary.
-The Renewal Corporation proposes that the license surrender order require these measures.
-As stated in Section 4.2, the Proposed Action does not include, and the Renewal Corporation is not responsible for, removal, modification, or retention of existing recreation sites outside of the FERC Project Boundary.
+The Proposed Action includes the removal of existing recreation sites and facilities within the FERC Project Boundary, as described in Section 4.1 below.
+The Renewal Corporation proposes that the License Surrender Order require these measures.
+The Proposed Action does not include, and the Renewal Corporation is not responsible for, removal, enhancement, or retention of existing recreation sites outside of the FERC Project Boundary, as described in Section 4.2 below.

-4.1 Recreation Facilities and Sites within the FERC Project Boundary
+4.1 Recreation Facilities and Sites Within the FERC Project Boundary

-The Renewal Corporation will remove 11 sites, consisting of five combination day use area/campground sites and six day use areas.
-Site amenities that will be removed by the Renewal Corporation include picnic areas, boat launches, restrooms, fishing docks, campsites, interpretive signs, hiking trails, dump station, and swimming areas.
-These amenities currently provide opportunities for picnicking, boating, fishing, camping, hiking, swimming, sightseeing, recreational vehicle (RV) camping, and group camping.
+The Renewal Corporation will fully or partially remove 13 recreation sites and re-route a segment of one hiking trail.
+Site amenities that will be removed by the Renewal Corporation include picnic areas, boat launches, restrooms, fishing docks, campsites, interpretive signs, dump stations, and swimming areas.

-The Renewal Corporation will remove the recreation sites listed in Table 7.
-This approach is informed by the 2012 Klamath Facilities Removal Final EIS/EIR (Table 2-14), the Final Clean Water Act Section 401 Certification for the Renewal Corporation's License Surrender and Removal of the Lower Klamath Project (Oregon Department of Environmental Quality 2018), and in the California State Water Resources Control Board's Draft Environmental Impact Report for the Lower Klamath Project License Surrender (December 2018).
+A list of the existing recreation sites within the FERC Project Boundary (organized by hydropower development) and their future disposition are provided in Table 4-1.
+These sites are also shown in Figure 4-1 through Figure 4-4.
+The recreation sites that will be removed by the Renewal Corporation will be located a substantial distance from the river once the reservoirs are drawn down.
+The approach taken with regard to these sites is informed by the 2012 Klamath Facilities Removal Final EIS/EIR, the Final Clean Water Act Section 401 Certification for the Renewal Corporation's License Surrender and Removal of the Lower Klamath Project (Oregon Department of Environmental Quality 2018), and in the California SWRCB's Final Environmental Impact Report for the Lower Klamath Project License Surrender (April 2020).
 The Proposed Action is also informed by the Renewal Corporation's own analysis, as well as the Renewal Corporation's outreach and stakeholder input process.